KAFTA and trade in goods

 - harmonising customs documentation and data requirements to minimise the administrative burden on importers and exporters.

-- The Agreement also establishes mechanisms to facilitate future cooperation between Australia and Korea in the area of geographical indications and common names.
+- The Agreement also establishes mechanisms to facilitate future cooperation between Australia and Korean the area of geographical indications and common names.

-Beef is Australia's biggest agricultural export to Korea, worth $1.1 billion in 2017.
-Korea is Australia's third-biggest export market for beef.
+Beef is Australia's biggest agricultural export to Korea, worth $1.4 billion in 2020.
+Korea is Australia's third- biggest export market for beef.
 Key KAFTA outcomes include:

 - Elimination of Korea's 40 per cent tariff on beef by 1 January 2028.